 How to drop fill color to change the image color using HTML and CSS?

 In the world of web development, it's essential to have knowledge about the latest CSS and HTML techniques to add stunning visual effects to a website.
-One such effect is the "color drop effect," which allows you to change the color of an image on hover by dropping a fill color on it.
+One such effect is the color drop effect, which allows you to change the color of an image on hover by dropping a fill color on it.

 With this effect, you can make your website more interactive and engaging for the visitors.
 In this article, we will guide you through the process of creating a color drop effect using HTML and CSS.
-So, whether you are a beginner or an experienced web developer, stay tuned to learn this exciting visual effect.

 What is Drop Fill Color Effect?

 The drop fill color effect is a visual effect applied to an image or graphic using HTML and CSS, where a drop of color appears on the image when hovered over, causing the image to change color.
+The effect creates the illusion of a drop of color falling onto the image and spreading across it, creating a dramatic and dynamic effect.

 <!DOCTYPE html>